Image courtesy of Pixabay.

 And now it’s the two-year-old’s turn to ride something her speed.
 We ease back into the torrent of people, searching until we spot a merry-go-round of glittery miniature cars.
 At first we hesitate, hands pressed against our ears, because the ride’s designer, who has clearly never met a child, thought it would be clever to equip the cars with ear-splitting horns, which the happy toddlers are honking as aggressively as their fat fists can manage.
 But Sawyer’s eyes light up, and we all sigh: She must ride this ride.
 She must honk a horn.
 We must sacrifice our hearing for her happiness.
 As the girls and I get in line, Kevin pantomimes a message over the relentless horns: he and Blake are going to save their eardrums and go pay a fortune to throw weighted darts at unpoppable balloons.
 I stick my tongue out at them, because they’re totally getting the better end of the arrangement.
 Besides, they might win a stuffed banana.

 Want more posts like this?
-Click here to sign up for my quarterly parenting newsletter, and you’ll receive a free download: seven two-minute devotions to do around the breakfast table with kids!
+Click here to sign up for my newsletter, and I’ll send you a free ebook and seven family devotions!

 When it’s finally our turn, I stand behind the Parent Fence as my nine-year-old, Cassidy, helps buckle Sawyer in, and then folds her own long legs into their tiny car.
 Cassidy’s knees are bent almost up to her ears, and she throws me a dimpled, self-deprecating grin—a grin that says nineteen, not nine.
 Sawyer attacks the horn with gusto.
 Avery, my six-year-old adrenaline junkie, scrambles into the car in front of them.